top of page

 The client

-A Rostock-based company that makes affordable leather bike accessories.
+A Germany company that manufactures and sells environmentally-friendly and affordable leather bike accessories.

 The task